wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 LQR: example application
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Let's apply a Linear-Quadratic Regulator to a real-world example.
-Say we have a flywheel velocity system determined through system identification to have :math:`kV = 1 \frac{\text{volts}}{\text{radian per second}}` and :math:`kA = 1.5 \frac{\text{volts}}{\text{radians per second squared}}`.
+Say we have a flywheel velocity system determined through system identification to have :math:`kV = 1 \frac{\text{volts}}{\text{radian per second}}` and :math:`kA = 1.5 \frac{\text{volts}}{\text{radian per second squared}}`.
 Using the flywheel example above, we have the following linear :term:`system`:

 .. math::
     \mathbf{\dot{x}} = \begin{bmatrix}\frac{-kV}{kA}\end{bmatrix} v + \begin{bmatrix}\frac{1}{kA}\end{bmatrix} V

-We arbitrarily choose a desired state excursion of :math:`q = [0.1 \text{rad/sec}]`, and an :math:`\mathbf{r}` of :math:`[12 \text{volts}]`.
-After discretization with a timestep of 20ms, we find a :term:`gain` of K = ~81.
+We arbitrarily choose a desired state excursion (maximum error) of :math:`q = [0.1\ \text{rad/sec}]`, and an :math:`\mathbf{r}` of :math:`[12\ \text{volts}]`.
+After discretization with a timestep of 20ms, we find a :term:`gain` of :math:`\mathbf{K} = ~81`.
 This K :term:`gain` acts as the proportional component of a PID loop on flywheel's velocity.

-Let's adjust :math:`q` and :math:`r`.
-We know that increasing the q elements or decreasing the r elements we give Bryson's rule would make our controller more heavily penalize :term:`control effort`, analogous to trying to conserve fuel in a space ship or drive a car more conservatively.
-In fact, if we increase our :term:`error` tolerance q from 0.1 to 1.0, our :term:`gain` K drops from ~81 to ~11.
+Let's adjust :math:`\mathbf{q}` and :math:`\mathbf{r}`.
+We know that increasing the q elements or decreasing the :math:`\mathbf{r}` elements we use to create :math:`\mathbf{Q}` and :math:`\mathbf{R}` would make our controller more heavily penalize :term:`control effort`, analogous to trying to driving a car more conservatively to improve fuel economy.
+In fact, if we increase our :term:`error` tolerance q from 0.1 to 1.0, our :term:`gain` matrix :math:`\mathbf{K}` drops from ~81 to ~11.
 Similarly, decreasing our maximum voltage :math:`r` to 1.2 from 12.0 produces the same resultant :math:`\mathbf{K}`.

+The following graph shows the flywheel's angular velocity and applied voltage over time with two different :term:`gain`\s.
+We can see how a higher :term:`gain` will make the system reach the reference more quickly (at t = 0.8 seconds), while keeping our motor saturated at 12V for longer.
+This is exactly the same as increasing the P gain of a PID controller by a factor of ~8x.

 .. image:: images/flywheel-lqr-ex.jpg

 LQR and Measurement Latency Compensation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oftentimes, our sensors have a delay associated with their measurements.
-This is especially apparent with some brushless motor controllers such as the NEO, which use a 40-tap FIR filter with a delay of 19.5ms.
-Furthermore, accessing sensor readings over CAN adds additional overhead, as we have to wait for status frames from motor controllers.
-However, this has an upper limit somewhere near 10ms between frames.
-As such, we can expect a CAN motor controller to have somewhere between 10ms and 30ms of lag associated with it in the worst case.
+For example the Spark MAX motor controller over CAN can have up to 30ms of delay associated with velocity measurements.

-This lag means that our LQR is generating voltage commands based on state estimates from the past.
+This lag means that our feedback controller will be generating voltage commands based on state estimates from the past.
 This often has the effect of introducing instability and oscillations into our system, as shown in the graph below.

 However, we can model our controller to control where the system's :term:`state` is delayed into the future.
 This will reduce the LQR's :term:`gain` matrix :math:`\mathbf{K}`, trading off controller performance for stability.
 The below formula, which adjusts the :term:`gain` matrix to account for delay, is also used in frc-characterization.

 .. math::
     \mathbf{K_{compensated}} = \mathbf{K} \cdot \left(\mathbf{A} - \mathbf{BK}\right)^{\text{delay} / dt}